 Queen Victoria was on the throne in England between 1837 and the first weeks of 1901.
 During this time, women's fashion became a prominent part of society, as women began dressing to show their husbands' status in a community.
 The long duration of Victoria's reign meant that clothing went in and out of style during this period.
 At the onset of the Victorian era, women were not wearing hoop skirts.
 This fashion came and went, replaced by bustles and finally a slimmer skirt silhouette at the close of the 19th century.
 Men's fashion included long-sleeved cuffed shirts, waistcoats, vests, trousers with suspenders, and boots.

 The turn of the century was the start of the Edwardian era, beginning in 1901 and lasting through 1910, the length of King Edward VII's reign in England.
 Women's styles of this era involved sweeping trains, flowing fabrics, and molded bodices.
 Corsets were different during this era, designed to push the bust forward and the posterior back, a shape known as the "S" bend.
-Ostentatious hats were also popular among women.
+Ostentatious hats were also popular among women and those who could afford to do so would bath themselves in popular perfumes and colognes.
 Men's fashion did not change significantly during this era, featuring dark colors and slim fits for jackets and trousers.
 But big changes were in store in the following decade, as the Roaring '20s brought women's styles featuring flowing and shapeless dresses, often sleeveless and adorned with feathers, sequins, and fringe.
 Men experimented with less formal styles for suits, and pinstripes were a popular fashion choice.
 Men also wore homburg hats and colorful neckties.